Benjamin Sweet

 Benjamin Jeffery Sweet (April 24, 1832 – January 1, 1874) was an American lawyer, politician, public administrator, and Union Army officer.
 He was a member of the Wisconsin State Senate and a Deputy Commissioner of Internal Revenue.

 Sweet is also an important figure in the history of women's rights.
 The founding document he prepared for the town of Lombard, Illinois, stated that "all citizens" are entitled to vote.
 In 1891, Ellen A. Martin invoked that provision and voted, 29 years before women were empowered by an amendment to the Constitution to vote in the United States.
 His two daughters, Ada Celeste Sweet and Winifred Bonfils were also important figures in the history of the battle for women's rights.

 Biography

 Sweet was born Benjamin Jeffery Sweet on April 24, 1832, in New York City.
 He later moved to Chilton, Wisconsin.
-Sweet died on January 1, 1874, and is buried at Rosehill Cemetery in Chicago, Illinois.
+Sweet died on January 1, 1874.
 He had two noteworthy daughters: Ada Celeste Sweet was a social reformer and pioneer for women serving in government office; Winifred Bonfils (born Martha Winifred Sweet) was a journalist and humanitarian.